daledavies/jump/README.md

 - `BGBRIGHT: 90` - Background image brightness percentage.
 - `UNSPLASHAPIKEY` - An API key for Unsplash, enables fetching random background images from Unsplash.
 - `UNSPLASHCOLLECTIONS` - List of Unsplash collection ID's (separated by commas) to select random images from.
+- `ALTBGPROVIDER` - An alternative background provider url.
 - `OWMAPIKEY` - An API key for Open Weather Map, LATLONG (below) must also be defined.
 - `LATLONG` - A latitude and longitude for the default location (e.g. "51.509865,-0.118092").
 - `METRICTEMP: 'true'` - Metric (C) or imperial (F) temperature units.
 - `NOINDEX: 'true'` - Include a robots noindex meta tag in site header
 - `CACHEBYPASS: 'true'` - Bypass all caches, useful for testing changes.
+- `WWWURL` - Useful if Jump is hosted in a sub-directory.

 **NOTE:** The `OWMAPIKEY` and `LATLONG` config options must be defined together.